WaltersAndWolfGlass/AutoLISP-Lessons/Lesson01/worksheet1.md

 ### Pros

-- Easy to write
+- Easy to write.
-- Can `bscript` to apply the script to multiple files
+- Can `bscript` to apply the script to multiple files.
+- Automates simple repetitive tasks.

 ### Cons

 - Limited to the command line, no dialog boxes or mouse clicks.
-- Can't take user input.
+- Can't take user input, they run from beginning to end the same way every time.
+- Can't make new AutoCAD commands, they must be run with the script command.

+### Tutorial

+We are going to make a script that

 ## LISP Programming